Roger Leigh-Wood

 Roger Leigh-Wood (né Wood, 16 August 1906 – 1 March 1987) was an English athlete who competed for Great Britain in the 1928 Summer Olympics.

-He was born in Paddington and died in Alton.
+Biography

+Leigh-Wood was born in Paddington, London.
+He finished third behind Douglas Lowe in the 440 yards event at the 1927 AAA Championships.

-In 1928 he was a member of the British relay team which finished fifth in the 4×400 metre relay event.
+He finished second behind Douglas Lowe again in the 440 yards event at the 1928 AAA Championships.
+Shortly afterwards he represented Great Britain at the 1928 Olympic Games in Amsterdam, Netherlands, where he was a member of the British relay team which finished fifth in the 4×400 metre relay event.
 In the 400 metres competition he was eliminated in the quarter-finals.

-At the 1930 Empire Games he won the gold medal with the English team in the 4×440 yards relay contest and the silver medal in the 440 yards hurdles event.
+At the 1930 British Empire Games he won the gold medal with the English team in the 4×440 yards relay contest and the silver medal in the 440 yards hurdles event.

+He was High Sheriff of Hampshire in 1964.